Recovery from a right hemisphere stroke involves treatment to stop the stroke along with rehabilitation to restore the functional loss that may occur.

 The side effects listed above can be remedied, at least partially, by participation in the following rehabilitation methods and stroke recovery treatments:

 - Physical Therapy.
 Massed practice of physical therapy stroke exercises can help improve movement after stroke.
-Patients with left-side paralysis can use their right arm to assist the body through exercises if necessary.
+Patients with left-sided paralysis can use their right arm to assist the body through exercises if necessary.

 - Attention Training.
-When hemineglect is involved, patients can turn their head to the left side to bring awareness into their affected side’s environment.
+When hemineglect is present, patients can be instructed to turn the head to the left side to bring awareness and attention to their environment.
 Although this is a compensation technique, it helps train the brain to pay attention to the left side.

 - Vision restoration therapy.
 Vision problems after stroke should be treated with the help of a team of specialists.
 Sometimes corrective eyewear from an optometrist can help.
 Other times participating in vision restoration therapy may help.
 Because vision is essential for driving and carrying out daily tasks, it’s important to seek professional help.